pkuqiwang/nifi_lab/README.md

   - Creating the Kafka topic
   - Adding the Kafka producer processor
   - Verifying the data is flowing

+## Goals:
+  - Setup sandbox lab environment
+  - Consume Meetup RSVP stream
+  - Extract the JSON elements we are interested in
+  - Split the JSON into smaller fragments
+  - Write the JSON to Kafka
+  - Read the data from Kafka
+  - Write data to local disk

+We will run through a series of labs and step by step to achieve all of the above goals

 ------------------

 # Lab 1